 In summer of 2018, the Atheopagan community went through a process of selecting a symbol for our path.
 Many designs were submitted, and after several rounds of voting, we settled on this: the Suntree.

-I’ve been wearing a Suntree now since last August—the very first example of the beautiful laser-cut wooden versions created by community member James Morganstern (which you can still order, if you’re of a mind).
+I’ve been wearing a Suntree now since last August, created by community member James Morganstern.
 I get compliments on it often–it’s a friendly design, apparently, and I’m not the only one to think so.
 You can shop for wooden and metal options for Suntree pendants as well as various other goods with Suntrees on them here.

 I’ve found new meanings in the Suntree since we chose it–happy coincidences, if you will, or apophenia (seeing meaningful patterns where they were never intended, which is a major perceptual foible of our human brains).